MichaelCurrin/coding-blog/_posts/2020-05-12-the-art-of-code.md

 He talks about the [Mandelbrot Set](https://mathworld.wolfram.com/MandelbrotSet.html) - an area of math dealing with an infinitely repeating pattern which as you zoom it looks similar to itself but never repeats.

 He speaks about Google's Deep Dreams experiment in machine learning.
 For example, the algorithm used to recognize dogs in a picture is inverted so that it amplifies dogs in a picture which has no dogs.
-You can do the same without any coding by uploading and image on [Deep Dream Generator](deepdreamgenerator.com/) and choosing the dream dream option and some parameters.
+You can do the same without any coding by uploading and image on [Deep Dream Generator](https://deepdreamgenerator.com/) and choosing the dream dream option and some parameters.
+It's a social media platform similar to Instagram.